shiruimin123/DD2360GPU/asssignment1/report1.md

 #### 3. The screenshot of the output from running bandwidthTest test in /1_Utilities.
 ![image](https://github.com/shiruimin123/DD2360GPU/blob/main/asssignment1/images/bandwidthtest.jpg)

+#### 4. How will you calculate the GPU memory bandwidth (in GB/s) using the output from deviceQuery?
+(Hint: memory bandwidth is typically determined by clock rate and bus width, and check what double date rate (DDR) may impact the bandwidth).
+Are they consistent with your results from bandwidthTest?

 ## Exercise 3 - Rodinia CUDA benchmarks and Comparison with CPU

 #### 1. Compile both OMP and CUDA versions of your selected benchmarks.
 Do you need to make any changes in Makefile?